 Alternatively, you can coat a bunch of chicken drumsticks or legs and bake those for about 30 minutes.
 Note that the lemon juice mellows out a lot during cooking, so the chicken won’t be sour even though the marinade is.

-First, we are going to make a roast chicken marinade!
-I love to cover the chicken in the marinade and pop it in a Ziploc bag for at least 30 minutes.
+First, we are going to make our Greek chicken marinade!
+I love to cover the chicken in the marinade and pop it in a Ziplock bag for at least 30 minutes.
 If you can leave it in the fridge overnight, you’ll have an even tastier chicken; and, of course, this is a perfect way to do some meal prep and freeze the marinated chicken for up to 3 months.
 Defrost overnight and cook as per the recipe.

 Want to Save This Recipe?